martin-dimi/Bristech-App/README.md

 [![Generic badge](https://img.shields.io/badge/license-Google-<red>.svg)](https://shields.io/)
 [![Build status](https://travis-ci.org/google/licenseclassifier.svg?branch=master)](https://travis-ci.org/google/licenseclassifier)

 ## Aim
 The aim of the project is to develop a more elegant way for speakers, managers and attendees to interact in the run-up to and during events.
 The key motivation for the new platform is to go beyond what meetup currently offers Bristech and its users.

 ## Solution
 Our solution is a dynamic mobile application partially integrated with meetup.com, to begin the transition to a holistic application while not losing the benefits of meetup.com.
-Members of the event will be able to view past and upcoming events, register for events, provide feedback on events, and be prompted to provide feedback when attending a talk, as well as monitoring their attendance through a geo-locating check-in system to ensure they are in the vicinity of the venue at the correct time.
+Members of the event will be able to view past and upcoming events, register for events, provide feedback on events, and be prompted to provide feedback when attending a talk, as well as monitoring their attendance through a geofencing check-in system to ensure they are in the vicinity of the venue at the correct time.

 ## Screenshots
 <img src="photos/Login.png" height="360" width="200">  <img src="photos/Sidebar.png" height="360" width="200">  <img src="photos/EventsPage.png" height="360" width="200">  <img src="photos/EventCard.png" height="360" width="200">

 ## Pre-requisites
-* Android studio v3.0+
+- Android studio v3.0+
-* Android SDK 23+
+- Android SDK 23+
-* Gradle 4.4
+- Gradle 4.4
-* Java 7
+- Java 7

 ## Build Instructions
 1. Clone the repository *git clone https://github.com/TheWalkingFridge/Bristech-App*
 2. Install [Java](https://java.com/en/download/help/download_options.xml)
 3. Install [Android Studio](http://developer.android.com/sdk/index.html) with Android SDK Tools
+4. Install an emulator in Android Studio with *Google Play Services* or use a physical Android phone
-4. Build the project and run it in the emulator or your phone with *Google Play Services*
+5. Build the project and run it

 ## Features
 - Tracking attendance with Geofences